grz0zrg/tinycelfgraphics/README.md

 * 140 bytes optimized
 * 159 bytes optimized + compressed (148 bytes if the console isn't cleared / program doesn't exit properly)

-Compression does not seem to help anymore so it is disabled by default. (see `Makefile` to enable it)
+Compression does not seem to help anymore so it is disabled by default.

 Note : Some potentially unsafe tricks can be used to gain ~4 bytes for the 32 bits ELF by tweaking the `sys_mmap` function (no push / pop + single movl and one arg) bringing the 32 bits ELF to around **123 bytes**